Algebraically hyperbolic groups

-\begin{proof} Every Baumslag--Solitar group contains a $\BS(1, k)$ subgroup for some $|k|\geq 1$.
+\begin{proof} Every Baumslag--Solitar group contains a $\BS(1, k)$ subgroup for some $|k|\geqslant 1$ by \cref{lem:bs_contains_metabelian_bs}.
 Therefore, every Baumslag--Solitar group and Gildenhuys group either is, or contains, a subgroup of the form $H\rtimes\mathbb{Z}$ with $H$ non-trivial locally cyclic.
 Hence, if $G$ is AH then it satisfies (\ref{AHdef:BS2}), while it satisfies (\ref{AHdef:CT2}) by definition.

 Suppose now that $G$ is torsion-free and (\ref{AHdef:CT2}) holds.
 If $G$ is not AH then $G$ contains a subgroup $H\rtimes\mathbb{Z}$ with $H$ non-trivial torsion-free locally cyclic.
-Any torsion-free locally cyclic group embeds into $\mathbb{Q}$, and so by Lemma \ref{lem:GmnOccur}, $G$ contains a Baumslag--Solitar group or Gildenhuys group as a subgroup, so (\ref{AHdef:BS2}) does not hold.
-The result follows by taking the contrapositive. \end{proof}
+Any torsion-free locally cyclic group embeds into $\mathbb{Q}$, and so by Lemma \ref{lem:GmnOccur}, $G$ contains a solvable Baumslag--Solitar group or Gildenhuys group as a subgroup, so (\ref{AHdef:BS2}) does not hold.
+The result follows from the contrapositive. \end{proof}